Acceptance to the Radiography program

 must be completed AFTER successful registration in RAD 100.
 Documentation must be

 course.
-Once students have registered for RAD 100, student MUST meet with the program
+Once students have registered for RAD 100, student MUST attend a mandatory

 - Comprehensive physical examination using Physical Form “A” with all required vaccinations and boosters, including at least an influenza vaccine, the first of 3 HEP B vaccinations or a signed Hepatitis B waiver